Idaho Court Records

 What Records are Automatically Sealed by Idaho State Statutes?

-• The identifying information of selected persons including minors, juveniles, and assault or domestic violence victims.
+- The identifying information of selected persons, including minors, juveniles, and assault or domestic violence victims.

-• The personal and contact information of selected jurors and/or witnesses
+- The personal and contact information of selected jurors and/or witnesses

-• Records pertaining to the mental/psychological evaluation of persons involved in the case
+- Records pertaining to the mental/psychological evaluation of persons involved in the case

-• Paternity or adoption-related records if relevant to the criminal case.
+- Paternity or adoption-related records, if relevant to the criminal case.

-• Financial bank account numbers, social security numbers, and related information.
+- Financial bank account numbers, social security numbers, and related information.

 Can I Access Idaho Sealed Criminal Court Records?

-Records sealed by court order may be made available to eligible persons if the record has been deemed relevant in a legal dispute, crime or for security and financial purposes.
+Records sealed by court order may be made available to eligible persons if the record has been deemed relevant in a legal dispute, crime, or for security and financial purposes.
 Interested persons may obtain sealed records by challenging the sealing order.
-This requires the requestor to petition to obtain a subpoena from an Idaho-licensed judge.
+This requires the requester to petition to obtain a subpoena from an Idaho-licensed judge.
 Requestors may also require a written and notarized permission from the subject(s) of the record to access the record of interest.
 These records are generally not available using online resources but can be obtained by making in-person requests to the office of the record custodian.

 Are Idaho Juvenile Criminal Records Open to the Public?

-Typically records of court proceedings during the prosecution of juvenile crimes are automatically sealed by state statutes.
-However, if the juvenile has recorded prior offenses and adjudications, or if he/she were tried as an adult or involved in a traffic-related violation and/or if the offense committed is a felony, then the record may not be sealed.
-Sealed juvenile criminal records may be released if the requesting party is authorized by or is a school district, the district attorney or the legal representative of the juvenile.
+Typically, records of court proceedings during the prosecution of juvenile crimes are automatically sealed by state statutes.
+However, if the juvenile has recorded prior offenses and adjudications, or if he/she were tried as an adult or involved in a traffic-related violation, and/or if the offense committed is a felony, then the record may not be sealed.
+Sealed juvenile criminal records may be released if the requesting party is authorized by or is a school district, the district attorney, or the legal representative of the juvenile.
 It may also be released to selected persons who are authorized by a court order.
 However, to obtain the required legal authority to access an Idaho juvenile criminal record, the requester is usually required to provide a justifiable reason for the release of the requested document.

 How to Find Idaho Criminal History Records

-While criminal court records feature information pertaining to the litigation processes of criminal courts in Idaho, criminal history records detail the presently incarcerated and released inmate’s records and criminal conviction history.
+While criminal court records feature information pertaining to the litigation processes of criminal courts in Idaho, criminal history records detail the presently incarcerated and released inmates’ records and criminal conviction history.
 These records may not be used interchangeably.
-Pursuant to Idaho public record laws, criminal history information can be provided to interested persons for a variety of purposes including employment, licensing and general background checking.
+Pursuant to Idaho public record laws, criminal history information can be provided to interested persons for a variety of purposes, including employment, licensing, and general background checking.

 The service of providing criminal records is provided by the Bureau of Criminal Identification of the Idaho State Police Department.
 Criminal history information can be obtained by requesting name-based or fingerprint-based background checks.
-To make either request, interested persons are required to download and complete the name-based criminal background check form or the fingerprint-based request form.
+To make a request, interested persons are required to download and complete either the name-based criminal background check form or the fingerprint-based request form.
 The Applicable form must be completed legibly and submitted along with the indicated documents and fees to:

 Bureau Of Criminal Identification